 Please download, print, and share our Membership Appeal: The Value of VOR Membership

 The Value of VOR Membership

 VOR is a national, nonprofit 501(c)(3) organization advocating for high quality care and human rights for all persons with intellectual and developmental disabilities.
 For 35 years, VOR has been the only truly grassroots national advocacy organization supporting a full continuum of care options for people with intellectual disabilities and developmental disabilities, and their families.
 We recognize and champion the right of individuals and their families to be the primary decision-makers regarding care and policy decisions, regardless of service setting.

 VOR is 100% privately funded and receives more than 95% of its financial support from families of individuals with intellectual and developmental disabilities (I/DD).

-Individuals investing in VOR through membership dues and donations will receive the Weekly E-Mail Newsletter, a thrice annual print newsletter (The Voice), an invitation to an Annual Conference and Initiative in Washington, D.C., Action Alerts, individual advocacy, and legislative and legal advocacy.
+Membership in VOR entitles you to receive the Weekly E-Mail Newsletter, a thrice annual print newsletter (The Voice), an invitation to an Annual Conference and Initiative in Washington, D.C., Action Alerts, individual advocacy, and legislative and legal advocacy.
 Members and supporters also enjoy the intangible benefit of supporting this truly grassroots national advocacy organization.
 VOR provides you with the information, networking opportunities, and tools to be a better advocate for your loved ones with I/DD.

 This year, VOR has been working on issues that affect your family:

 - VOR members and our Executive Director have met with leadership of the Administration for Community Living (ACL) and the Center for Medicare and Medicaid Services (CMS) and Department of Justice (DOJ) to advocate for better reporting of critical incidents, especially those involving abuse and neglect in HCBS waiver settings, as well as for better pay, training and certification for Direct Support Professionals in all settings.